web-apps-in-lisp/web-apps-in-lisp.github.io/content/building-blocks/_index.md

 weight = 1
 +++

-In this chapter we'll start by creating our first route, we'll serve local files and we'll run more than one web app in the same running image.
+In this chapter we'll create routes, we'll serve local files and we'll run more than one web app in the same running image.

-Let's install the libraries we'll use:
+We'll use those libraries:

 ~~~lisp
 (ql:quickload '("hunchentoot" "easy-routes" "djula" "spinneret"))